ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       "batch-saturated".
 Note that this behavior is not strictly enforced here but during the collect sub-protocol.
 (See {{batch-validation}}.)
       If both checks succeed, the input share is not marked as invalid.
-4. Check if the report's timestamp has passed its task's `task_expiration` time, if so the Aggregator MAY mark the input share as invalid with the error "task-expired".
+1. Check if the report's timestamp has passed its task's `task_expiration` time, if so the Aggregator MAY mark the input share as invalid with the error "task-expired".
+1. Finally, if an Aggregator cannot determine if an input share is valid. it MUST mark the input share as invalid with error `report-dropped`.
+This situation arises if, for example, the Aggregator has evicted from long-term storage the state required to perform the check.
+(See
+   {{reducing-storage-requirements}} for details.)

+If all of the above checks succeed, the input share is not marked as invalid.

 #### Input Share Preparation {#input-share-prep}